PatrikGerber/PatrikGerber.github.io/README.md

 ### Remarks
 1. If the live website won't update then your browser might have the old page [cached](https://stackoverflow.com/a/47443046).
 In Chrome go to `Menu > More Tools > Clear Browsing Data`.

+### Structure of project
+The structure is just like any other Jekyll site, I'm writing this as a reminder for myself.